Table of Contents:

 - A user wants to enter a text without a physical keyboard (i.e. using an on-screen keyboard)

-- A user wants to be able to enter text in a number of languages and scripts (e.g. English/Latin, CJK)
+- A user wants to be able to enter text in a number of languages and writing systems (e.g. English/Latin, CJK)

 - A user wants to be able to make use of text input features such as correction and completion suggestions